 Adopted Development Plan Documents

-The adopted Development Plan for Ashford is currently contained within a collection of documents known as a 'Local Development Framework (LDF)'.
+The adopted Development Plan for Ashford is currently contained within a collection of documents formerly known as a 'Local Development Framework (LDF)'.
 The main strategy for the whole Borough is contained within the Core Strategy.
 There are additional documents, relating to particular areas and these are known as Development Plan Documents (DPDs), Area Action Plans (AAPs) and Supplementary Planning Documents (SPDs) and these are geographical or issue specific.

 There are also several 'Saved' Policies from the previous Local Plan produced in 2000.
 Together, all these documents deliver the spatial planning objectives and policies for the borough.